Impact of Moral Choices

 Generous people give of what they have and yet end up with more (II Corinthians 9:8-11; I Timothy 6:18-19; Psalms 112:9).
 Stingy people who don’t even pay what is due end up in poverty (Proverbs 3:27).
 Proverbs 11:25-26 explains Proverbs 11:24.
 When a person is generous other people are inclined to be generous to him in return (Ecclesiastes 11: 1-2).
 When a person has excess goods but refuses to sell to those who need those goods, people despise them.
 People bless the person who is willing to sell.

 If a person greatly desires good, he will find favor.
 The word for diligently seeking (shachar) literally means to rise early to search something out.
 The word for favor (ratsown) means something delightful.
 The person who seeks (inquires after) evil will have evil come to him.
 The one who puts hard effort into looking for good, will through searching find his delight.
-But the one casually looks for evil will have evil searching him out (Psalms 7:15-16; 57:6).
+But the one who casually looks for evil will have evil searching him out (Psalms 7:15-16; 57:6).

 However, it is too easy to slip into a pattern of thinking that rewards and punishments are all about the life hereafter.
 Proverbs 11:31 literally starts with “Behold!” which is translated more mildly as “if.”
-There is rich reward for the righteous here on earth and given that is true the consequences for the wicked and sinners are even more certain to happen here on earth.
+There is a rich reward for the righteous here on earth and given that is true the consequences for the wicked and sinners are even more certain to happen here on earth.

 - Concerning Proverbs 11:21, given examples of descendants of a righteous man being delivered because of respect for their ancestor.